 - Escambia/Santa Rosa County Bar Association

-- Bankruptcy Bar Association for the Northern District of Florida
+- Bankruptcy Bar Association, Northern District of Florida

 - Leadership Florida Class XXXIII